Skip to main content

 Written at Age 12

 My house is my sanctuary.
 Safe.
 Quiet.
 Home.
-A place where nature is overwhelming.
-Where every screech, scream, buzz, peep, squawk, whine and whistle means something different to everyone.
+A place where nature is overwhelming—where every screech, scream, buzz, peep, squawk, whine, and whistle means something different to everyone.

 As the sun rises, so do I, the pitter-patter of my feet echoing through the house as I rush outside to greet the sunshine.
 So bright I have to look away, it warms my cold fingers and fills me with happiness.

 A gentle breeze rustles my hair and tickles my face, waiting for me to chase after it.
 I almost do, but the savory scent of crispy bacon forces me back inside.
-Breakfast is heavenly.
-Fluffy pancakes and fried fish caught fresh yesterday.
+Breakfast is heavenly—fluffy pancakes and fried fish caught fresh yesterday.

 Dad takes me fishing.
-We go out in the rusty, old rowboat and just float.
+We go out in the rusty old rowboat and just float.
 My dad handles the oars, the splintered wood slicing through the water.
 Our little boat sends out miniature wakes behind us.
 Ripples are everywhere.
-We don't catch anything today, but tomorrow we will.
+We don’t catch anything today, but tomorrow we will.

-My day is filled with the quiet whisper of the Pine Trees as they sway in the wind Tall and imposing they tower over me, casting shadows across my face, making me shiver.
+My day is filled with the quiet whisper of the pine trees as they sway in the wind.
+Tall and imposing, they tower over me, casting shadows across my face, making me shiver.

-That night we light a campfire.
-We roast hotdogs and sticky sweet marshmallows until our stomachs are aching, bulging and ready to burst.
+That night, we light a campfire.
+We roast hotdogs and sticky-sweet marshmallows until our stomachs are aching, bulging, and ready to burst.
 The light from the fire makes shadows dance around in the clearing.

-Later, as I am in bed, there is a flash outside my window, then a boom, then a roar.
+Later, as I lie in bed, there is a flash outside my window—then a boom, then a roar.
 I am tempted to hide under my covers until it is over, but instead, I rush over and look out.
 The clouds are a dark splotch on the horizon.
 The rain sounds like the pitter-patter of my feet.
 I savor the sound of the raindrops as the storm rages on.
-And then I wonder, will it ever stop?
-Yes.
-Somewhere, up above the lumpy clouds is a clear sky, a bright moon, and dazzling stars.
-It reassures me and makes me feel safe knowing that...

 My house has stars.